How local authorities can become catalysts for growth

 Local authorities increasingly have the resources they need to take a proactive role in regeneration.
 However, there is a great deal of pressure to make sure maximum value for tax-payer money is delivered.
-As such, a great deal of scrutiny surrounds public-sector-led regeneration projects The development process involves a complicated web of stakeholders and extensive engagement is vital to make a positive change.
+As such, a great deal of scrutiny surrounds public-sector-led regeneration projects.
+The development process involves a complicated web of stakeholders and extensive engagement is vital to make a positive change.

 Local authorities are uniquely suited to leading in the field.
 In contrast to developers, the local authority’s primary goal is always to maximise the long-term quality and civic value of a scheme beyond its financial performance.
-This can help ensure stakeholder concerns about quality of public realm in urban centre regeneration projects can be effectively addressed, and canvassing is carried out with the public good in mind, rather than as a box ticking exercise.
+This can help ensure stakeholder concerns about the quality of public realm in urban centre regeneration projects can be effectively addressed, and canvassing is carried out with the public good in mind, rather than as a box-ticking exercise.